 Aymer has a B.A. in History from Yale University.

-Tatiana Jaunzems’ professional expertise lies in public relations, social research, strategic neighbourhood and organisational planning and community outreach and organising.
+Tatiana Sutherland’s professional expertise lies in public relations, social research, strategic neighbourhood and organisational planning and community outreach and organising.

-Since August 2014 Jaunzems has been at Toronto City Hall working as a Special Assistant to Mary Fragadakis, City Councillor, Ward 29 – web link to Councillor Fragadakis’ City of Toronto page.
+From August 2014 to May 2018 Tatiana worked Toronto City Hall working as a Special Assistant to Mary Fragadakis, City Councillor, Ward 29.

 An experienced researcher and project manager, she has been responsible for the strategic planning of several successful campaigns.
 She has used her public relations skills to represent public and private sector clients on a range of issues, integrating traditional and social media and community engagement strategies to enhance campaign success.

 Tatiana is passionate about grassroots, community-level work, having run the day-to-day operations of a member-based not-for-profit organisation for five years, and her professional experience speaks to her ability to work with diverse communities and organisations in finding solutions to the challenges they face.
 An adept facilitator, she has organised and aided the organising of over two hundred community, member-led meetings and events designed to solicit community input on a variety of anti-poverty and neighbourhood issues.

 Tatiana has worked with a range of key stakeholders including community residents, labour unions and community organizations, elected representatives, provincial ministry and municipal staffers, developers and other businesspeople.